 B. Missing equipment – a technical problem.

 The approach to camp 2 of K2’s Abruzzi route requires successful traversing of the House Chimney, a 100’ shoulder-width icy crack in a vertical rock wall.
 Moving higher isn’t possible without specialist equipment.

 If the way your page is set up means that Google can’t access some of the key content on your page properly, it can’t effectively promote your content in its results, and your page hits an impassable barrier despite all the other good things it has going for it.

 C (i).
-The expedition is lost.
+The expedition is lost – a relevance problem.

 There’s a limited number of precisely defined ways the cluster summit can be approached because Google’s interpretation of the intent behind the multiple search terms for that cluster includes only a few content types which it deems to properly answer that intent.

 One cluster might reward commercial product pages as the primary content form and short, snappy how-to guides as secondary form.
 Another might reward long form thought leadership pieces and detailed B2B commercial explainers.
 One of these routes is generally most cost-effective for reaching the summit of each cluster.

 If your expedition team don’t know what the most cost-effective route is, and they don’t have a precisely defined map for it, they will get lost on the mountain and not approach the summit.
 And the more precisely they know the route, the faster they’ll approach the summit.